🚀 Fauna Architectural Overview White Paper: Learn how Fauna's database engine scales with zero ops required

 Relational databases were born in 1970 when Edgar F. Codd published his whitepaper A Relational Model of Data for Large Shared Data Banks.
 In the paper, Codd introduces normal form, which flattens objects into a two-dimensional column-homogeneous array that we now typically refer to as a table.
 He also describes the ability to form relationships between different tables through the use of primary and foreign keys.
 Ingres and System R were prototype relational databases built in the mid-1970s, and commercial relational database management system (RDBMS) implementations such as Oracle, DB2, and Informix arrived in the late-1970s and early-1980s.

 The 1980s saw an explosion of desktop computing and broader adoption of the RDBMS along with standardization of technologies in the ecosystem.
 The Structured Query Language (SQL), born from System R’s SEQUEL language, was selected by the American National Standards Institute (ANSI) in 1986 and the International Organization for Standardization (ISO) in 1987 as the way to interact with normalized data in a relational database.
 SQL allowed developers to store, manipulate, and retrieve data in a database in a standard way without worrying about the database implementation, except where non-standard SQL functionality differed between vendors.
 SQL included the ability to join tables using foreign keys to support the relational model and allowed developers to denormalize data when it was accessed.
+Relational database usage continued to grow in the 1990s and commercially available database offerings consolidated, resulting in a small number of commercial systems that were expensive and ran on single machines that could only be vertically scaled by increasing hardware.

 In more recent years, advances in relational databases have primarily focused on increasing performance and on reducing management costs.
 In 2009 Amazon Web Services (AWS) launched its Relational Database Service (RDS) offering out-of-the-box management for MySQL, later following with support for Oracle, PostgreSQL, and other relational database flavors.
 The subsequent launch of AWS Aurora in 2014 provided developers with more scalable storage backing a single-instance relational database.